18F/identity-idva-orchestration/README.md

 #### Connectors ####
 These micrservices provides connectors that can be used in flows.

-http, challenge, crendentail, fido, flow, functions, iovation,jumio,openid, totp, transunion,userpolicy,variables.
+http, challenge, credential, fido, flow, functions, iovation, jumio, openid, totp, transunion, userpolicy, variables.

 ## Deploying Services